PoliceRewired/emergency-recorder/README.md

 - [x] The new audio appears in an album called 'Emergency Audio' in the user's music app immediately.
 - [ ] User can take a standard video using the overlay.
 (See dependencies, below.)
 - [ ] The new video appears in the user's phone gallery immediately.

+Rules
 - [ ] User can specify which telephone numbers will trigger the camera overlay.
 - [ ] User can specify behaviour (launch camera | start video | start burst | nothing) per number.
+- [ ] Rules (telephone number -> behaviour) and configuration are stored in the app's internal database.
+- [ ] Recordings made are also stored in the app's internal database.

+Location
-- [ ] App also geocodes the user's current location, and displays the closest address(es) to the user.
+- [ ] App geocodes the user's current location, and displays the closest address(es) to the user.
+- [ ] App also utilises the What3Words API to make visible the closest What3Words location.

+User information
 - [ ] Users can view an About page detailing information about the app, and find out more about Police Rewired.
 - [ ] App features a HOWTO video, showing how it works and how it can be helpful.
 - [ ] App links to a website with info about how to be helpful and safe. (eg. What makes a good witness?
 What makes good evidence?)